dokc/Get-Started/README.md

 ## Deploy your first database on kubernetes
 #### Purpose
-In this section, you'll learn how to use the knowledge you've accumulated to deploy a database to kubernetes.
+In this section, you'll learn how to use the knowledge you've accumulated to deploy a database to Kubernetes.

 ### **Deploy MySQL using Killercoda Playground**